JP12025/mario2/README.md

 # When to Do it

-By Sunday, january 12, 2025 at 11:59 PM
+By Sunday, january 19, 2025 at 11:59 PM

 # How to Test

-- Test your script with command `./check [-v] mario.py`
+- Test your script with command `./check mario.py`
-- `-v` option gives the difference between what is expected and what your script prints

 Don't forget it's important to test your program.
 In fact, when you decide to test a program, you'll have to ask yourself questions about what your program does and what the special cases are.